-Credit: .5 per course Career Tech
+Credit: .5

-Entrepreneurship will build on cross-curricular academic skills and previous business courses, by integrating inquiry-based learning and business tools that will enable students to analyze, create, develop and pilot small businesses in a safe campus environment.
+Entrepreneurship will build on cross-curricular academic skills and previous business courses, by integrating inquiry-based learning and business tools that will enablestudents to analyze, create, develop and pilot small businesses in a safe campus environment.
 Students will be exposed to business practices that improve social, emotional, environmental and local needs.
-Students will be exposed to business law and best practices.
+Students willbe exposed to business law and best practices.